 My Turn—Ginger Recipes and Results

 When I set out to find something to make with ginger, I decided to work with the fresh kind, and wanted to make something fun!
 The first recipe I tackled was ginger syrup.
-I found this awesome recipe which can be used for so many things.
+I found a recipe from imbibemagazine.com listed below that can be used for so many things.
 I decided to use it to make homemade ginger ale!

 - 2 cups unpeeled, washed, fresh ginger, roughly chopped